 Remarkably, the 1891 iron truss bridge that once stood here still serves.
 When the newer alignment and its concrete arch bridge were built in 1925, the iron bridge was moved around the corner to carry County Road 25 across the same creek.
 Here it is, with my frequent road-trip companion Dawn taking it in.
 I wrote about this bridge once before – go read about it.

-On this trip I was wearing clothes not well suited to exploring through the brush, so I’m looking for another unseasonably warm day this winter where I can get away and go back.
+On this trip I was wearing clothes not well suited to exploring through the brush, so I’m looking for a chance to go back.
 I want to know where the road went on the other side of the creek!